dorahacksglobal/Hackathon-Playbook/usjoin.md

 - Participate in the formulation of our community rules and our DAO mechanism design.
 - Maintain a discussion channel for a specific hacking area.

-Please send an application 📧 email with a title like **[DAO staff application - name - city - focus area]** to **momo.houxy@gmail.com** with your resume if you are interested.
+Please join 📮[this telegram group][tele] if you are interested.
 Former experiences with Web3, cryptography and quantum Computing is preferred.

 <br>